Author: Emma, 18, Maddie, 19, Alice, 16, Elsie, 17 and Laura, 21

-We asked our Activists and bloggers what helps them when they’re struggling with their body image.
+About: If you have difficult feelings about how you look, you are not alone.
+We asked our Activists and bloggers for their tips on struggling with body image.
 Here’s what they said.

 Give thanks for what your body does for you